Rational Proofs with Multiple Provers: Introduction

+\pparagraph{Rational Proofs} Azar and Micali~\cite{azar2012rational} first introduced {\em rational interactive proofs} (RIP) and used scoring rules to construct simple and efficient (single-prover) RIP protocols.
+In~\cite{azar2013super}, the same authors designed super-efficient rational proofs, where the verifier runs in logarithmic time and the communication complexity is sublinear.
+Guo et al.~\cite{guo2014rational} considered rational arguments for a computationally bounded prover and a sublinear verifier.
+In~\cite{guo2016rational}, the same authors constructed rational arguments for all languages in $\sf{P}$.
+Moreover, Campanelli and Rosario~\cite{campanelli2015sequentially} study sequentially composable rational proofs and Zhang and Blanton~\cite{zhang2014efficient} design protocols to outsource matrix multiplications to a rational cloud.

-The classic work of Chandra and Stockmeyer~\cite{chandra1976alternation} proved that any language in $\sf{PSPACE}$ is refereeable by a game of perfect information.
-Feige and Kilian~\cite{feige1997making} show this is tight for single-round refereed games and that the class of languages with polynomial-round refereed games is exactly $\sf{EXP}$.
+\pparagraph{Refereed Games} Game-theoretic characterization of complexity classes has been studied in the form of {\em refereed games}~\cite{chandra1976alternation, feige1990noisy, feige1997making, feige1992multi, reif1984complexity, feigenbaum1995game,koller1992complexity}.
+They are interactive proofs consisting of two competing provers.
+One of them is always honest and tries to convince the verifier of the membership (or non-membership) of an input string in a language; the other is always dishonest and tries to mislead the verifier.
+Chandra and Stockmeyer~\cite{chandra1976alternation} show that any language in $\sf{PSPACE}$ is refereeable by a game of perfect information, and Feige and Kilian~\cite{feige1997making} show that this is tight for single-round refereed games and that the class of languages with polynomial-round refereed games is exactly $\sf{EXP}$.

-Feigenbaum, Koller and Shor~\cite{feigenbaum1995game} study a related complexity class $\sf{EXP^{NP}}$ and show that it can be simulated as a zero-sum refereed game between two computationally unbounded provers with {\em imperfect recall}.
-Note that imperfect recall is a very strong assumption and makes the computationally unbounded provers essentially act as oracles.
-By contrast, MRIP consists of collaborative provers having imperfect information (since a prover does not see the messages exchanged between the verifier and other provers) and perfect recall (since a prover remembers the history of messages exchanged between himself and the verifier).
-Notice that imperfect information is necessary for multi-prover protocols: if all provers can see all messages exchanged in the protocol, then the model degenerates to a single-prover case.
-Moreover, perfect recall gives the provers the ability to cheat adaptively across messages.
-With these differences, $\sf{MRIP}$ is equivalent to $\sf{EXP^{||NP}}$.
-To the best of our knowledge, this is the first game-theoretic characterization of this complexity class.
+Feigenbaum et al.~\cite{feigenbaum1995game} show that any language in $\sf{EXP^{NP}}$ can be simulated as a zero-sum refereed game between two computationally unbounded provers with {\em imperfect recall}.
+Note that imperfect recall is a strong assumption and makes the computationally unbounded provers essentially act as oracles.
+By contrast, MRIP protocols have cooperative provers with {\em imperfect information} ---since a prover does not see the messages exchanged between the verifier and the other provers--- and {\em perfect recall} ---since a prover remembers the history of messages exchanged between himself and the verifier.
+Note that imperfect information is necessary for multi-prover protocols: if all provers can see all messages exchanged in the protocol, then the model degenerates to a single-prover case.
+Moreover, perfect recall gives the provers the ability to cheat adaptively across rounds.
+To the best of our knowledge, $\sf{MRIP}$ gives the first game-theoretic characterization of the class $\sf{EXP^{||NP}}$.